Szczecin

 Ueckermünde

-This is a museum that was opened in 1991 in Peenemunde’s former power station building.
-The primary focus of the museum is the German rocket experiments and construction that took place around Peenemünde in the period 1936-1945.
+The Historisch-Technisches Museum Peenemünde is a museum that was established in 1991 in the former power plant building of the city of Peenemünde.
+The museum’s primary focus is the German rocket tests and construction that took place around Peenemünde in the period 1936-1945.
+It was here that Wernher von Braun headed the Nazi rocket program, probably best known for the V1 and V2 rockets.

 Shopping